All posts by Mike Clements

 Over 20 years ago during Octane Software I was working 80 hours per week and typing a lot.
 As a fast touch typist (90-100 wpm) I’ve always loved buckling spring keyboards.
 But the ergonomics of a standard keyboard were giving me issues.
 It forces the forearms to be parallel, which means bringing your elbows close together in front of you.
 This is fine for a few hours, but not so great 12 hours a day 6 days per week.
 At the time, I got a Kinesis ergo keyboard that was split, tented, and adjustable.
 I liked the ergos but hated the bubble dome switches.

 With a split keyboard, your forearms aren’t parallel.
-You sit closer to the keyboard with your elbows at your sides and your forearms + body make a triangle.
+You sit closer to the keyboard with your elbows at your sides, further apart, while your hands come close together, so your forearms + body make a triangle whose point is your hands in front of you.
 This is a more comfortable position.

 Ergo Keyboards with Mechanical Switches